zeropoolnetwork/docs/docs/new-docs/01-background.md

    and light yellow), you can verify that the leaf is indeed holding the value `6631e5`.
 You do that by recalculating the hashes of all the nodes along the path and, finally, verifying that the path starts with the expected root hash.
-Note that you needed to see only $O(\log n)$ hash values to verify this, and you didn't have to know all $n$ tree nodes for this.
+Note that you needed to see only $O(\log n)$ hash values to verify this, and you didn't have to know all $O(n)$ tree nodes for this.

    The path (sequence of left-right turns) to a node in a Merkle tree together with the hash values of the nodes encountered on the way is called **Merkle